zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 For animals or by hand (here (ii) should be used.).

 [APZ 121.5] (# apz121.5) ෙකු # apz121.5 .ref .apz} "Son does not like.
-Where does a friend come from? ”Is the antithesis.
+Where does a friend come from?
+"Is the antithesis.
 'Sons' means (ii) Four sons.
 The son born of the field, born of himself The son is the adopted son, the prodigal son.
 With someone Easy to get to, good to go, easy to get to, easy to sit on Sleep hopes for an easy address, even if they are assistants.
-“A son Does not like "means a son does not like, does not expect.
+"A son Does not like "means a son does not like, does not expect.

 [APZ 121.6] (# apz121.6) # apz121.6 .ref .apz} "Where is a friend?"
 Is